Trick or treat? India's strong GDP figures mask economic reality

 “There is an improvement in business sentiment, in the environment, but unfortunately there is no movement on the ground.”

-Larsen & Toubro (LART.NS), an industrial group regarded as a bellwether for the wider economy, lowered its order book estimates on Monday and said a recovery in its domestic business was at least a year away.
+Larsen & Toubro, an industrial group regarded as a bellwether for the wider economy, lowered its order book estimates on Monday and said a recovery in its domestic business was at least a year away.

 “India Inc, while it continues to be aspiring, is still on the wait and watch mode,” Chief Financial Officer R. Shankar Raman told reporters.